 E — Emotional: They help people to see the importance of an idea.
 Watch ‘Sugar’ by Maroon 5, and you’ll see that it has a clear emotional tone (surprise, joy), and the message is obvious (Having a famous band randomly turn up to play at your wedding would make a pretty cool story to tell the grandkids one day).

-S – Story: They empower people to use an idea through the power of story.
-Think of how successful Marvel has been with their movies through the power of storytelling, and how DC hasn’t quite managed the same.
+S — Story: They empower people to use an idea through the power of a story.
+Would you please think of how successful Marvel has been with their movies through the power of storytelling and how DC hasn’t quite managed the same?
 ‘Batman vs Superman’ sucked.

-Yes, I am aware that they didn’t include a final S in their acronym, but maybe that is the Heath’s way of being unexpected.
-I still find it annoying.
+Yes, I am aware that they didn’t include a final S in their acronym, but maybe that is Heath’s way of being unexpected.
+Nevertheless, I still find it annoying.

 Why Does the Topic of Relationships Always Seem to Interest People?

-As I was saying earlier, my most successful post looked at how dating has changed over the years, especially since the invention of online dating.
+As I said earlier, my most successful post looked at how dating has changed over the years, especially since the invention of online dating.
 The article does try to tell a story, is surprising for people to see how times have changed, and is broken down into small, simple, easy to digest parts.
-It is also credible because it’s based on a book by a celebrity and a Sociology researcher, and has some concrete do’s and don’t for texting in the courting phase of dating.
-This essentially means that the post was sticky, even though I didn’t realise at the time.
+It is also credible because it’s based on a book by a celebrity and a Sociology researcher and has some concrete do’s and don’ts for texting in the courting phase of dating.
+This essentially means that the post was sticky, even though I didn’t realise it at the time.

 Having said that, people do seem to love learning or reading about relationships, and this may have played a bigger role than anything I wrote about or didn’t do in my other posts.
-Would ‘Titanic’ or ‘Avatar’ been as massively successful as they were if it weren’t for the central role that the relationships played in the movies.
+For example, would ‘Titanic’ or ‘Avatar’ be as massively successful as they were if it weren’t for the central role that the relationships played in the movies.
 I highly doubt it.

-Looking at any celebrity gossip magazines, a lot of them centre around who may or may not be getting together with each other or breaking up or cheating on one another.
-Even I have read far and wide on the topics of relationships, with ‘Mating in Captivity’ by Ester Perel and ‘Essays in Love’ and ‘The Course of Love’ by Alain de Botton being the three best books about relationships that I’ve read already in 2018.
+Looking at any celebrity gossip magazines, many of them centre around who may or may not be getting together or breaking up or cheating on one another.
+Even I have read far and wide on relationships, with ‘Mating in Captivity’ by Ester Perel and ‘Essays in Love’ and ‘The Course of Love’ by Alain de Botton being the three best books about relationships that I had read already in 2018.